danieltjw/action-queue-management/README.md

 The program will dispatch actions on behalf of the user, through virtual key presses, to the client application.

+The user's key presses should not interfere with the virtual key presses sent by the program.
+For example, if the user holds down the "Shift" key when the program sends a virtual key press of "1", the client application should register "1" and not a combination of "Shift" + "1".

+The program should be able to simultaneously receive key presses from the user and dispatch actions from the Action Queue Manager to the client application at all times.

 The use of virtual key presses introduces additional limitations such as the client application can not register combination key presses (“Shift” + “1”) simultaneously but will require a slight delay (~50ms) between those key presses.
 Various methods can be used to address this issue.

 ### 2.4 Communications Interfaces